-Guest blog from Kathy Sandler
+Guest blog by Kathy Sandler

 “A twist of the wrist”.
 What struck US blogger Kathy Sandler on her first visit to Ambiente was the phenomenon of transformation.
 Changes in form created with just a few simple manipulations and astonishing solutions for old design challenges.
 This and much more melted the heart of the veteran interior designer.